vercel/next.js/packages/next/README.md

 Note: we recommend putting `.next`, or your [custom dist folder](https://github.com/zeit/next.js#custom-configuration), in `.gitignore` or `.npmignore`.
 Otherwise, use `files` or `now.files` to opt-into a whitelist of files you want to deploy, excluding `.next` or your custom dist folder.

 ### Compression
-Next.js provides [gzip](https://tools.ietf.org/html/rfc6713#section-3) compression to compress rendered content and static files.
+Next.js provides [gzip](https://tools.ietf.org/html/rfc6713#section-3) compression to compress rendered content and static files which uses a Node.js [compression middleware](https://www.npmjs.com/package/compression).
 Compression only works with the `server` target.
 In general you will want to enable compression on a HTTP proxy like [nginx](https://www.nginx.com/), to offload load from the `Node.js` process.

 To disable **compression** in Next.js, set `compress` to `false` in `next.config.js`: